 Trying New Things As I Went Through the Book

 I went into this book with a sense of discovery and hope.
-Honestly, hope wasn't as specific as I should have liked.
-As I mentioned earlier, I wasn't sure what kind of photography I really wanted to do.
-All I knew is that I really enjoyed taking photos and I wanted to improve.
+Honestly, hope wasn’t as specific as I should have liked.
+As I mentioned earlier, I wasn’t sure what kind of photography I wanted to do.
+I knew that I really enjoyed taking photos and wanted to improve.

 The good news is that this book delivered.
-It answered a lot of questions that I didn't even know to ask.
+It answered many questions I didn’t even know to ask.
 As a result, I bought a lot of gear.
 Lenses, a tripod & ballhead, flashes & light modifiers and more accessories.

 I was on a journey of self-discovery through photography and this book helped me plot my course.
 Not very far in advance, though.
-This isn't a book about choosing what you want to photograph.
-It's a book filled with tips about how to do different things with different subjects and get great results.
+This isn’t a book about choosing what you want to photograph.
+It’s a book filled with tips about doing different things with different subjects and getting great results.

-By going through a number of the genres here, I ultimately discovered what I did and didn't like with regard to photography genres.
+By going through a number of the genres here, I ultimately discovered what I did and didn’t like about photography genres.

 Take sports photography as an example.

-At the time, I was working out six days a week and had a number of friends at the gym who participated in all sorts of sporting events.
-I got the bright idea that I'd like to go out and photograph them at a race or two.
+At the time, I worked out six days a week and had several friends at the gym who participated in all sporting events.
+I got the bright idea that I’d like to go out and photograph them at a race or two.